TharindraParanagama/MovieClassification/README.md

 Choosing a Dataset

-We found a ideal dataset for our purpose on a famous website for dataset which is Kaggle.com.The link to the dataset is as follows:https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset.
+We found an ideal dataset for our purpose on a famous website for datasets which is Kaggle.com.The link to the dataset is as follows:https://www.kaggle.com/deepmatrix/imdb-5000-movie-dataset.

 Brief introduction about the dataset

-the creator(chuansun76) of this datset had scraped 5000+ movies from IMDB website using a Python library called "scrapy".After the web scapping this datset consisted of 28 variables(or columns) for 5043 movies and 4906 posters (998MB), spanning across 100 years in 66 countries.
+The creator(chuansun76) of this datset had scraped 5000+ movies from IMDB website using a Python library called "scrapy".After the web scapping this datset consisted of 28 variables(or columns) for 5043 movies and 4906 posters (998MB), spanning across 100 years in 66 countries.
 There are 2399 unique director names, and thousands of actors/actresses.
 Below are the 28 variables:

 "movie_title" "color" "num_critic_for_reviews" "movie_facebook_likes" "duration" "director_name" "director_facebook_likes" "actor_3_name" "actor_3_facebook_likes" "actor_2_name" "actor_2_facebook_likes" "actor_1_name" "actor_1_facebook_likes" "gross" "genres" "num_voted_users" "cast_total_facebook_likes" "facenumber_in_poster" "plot_keywords" "movie_imdb_link" "num_user_for_reviews" "language" "country" "content_rating" "budget" "title_year" "imdb_score" "aspect_ratio"